litarusso/AutosRUs/README.md

 ## Study Design (MegaCar and Competition)

 In my study design, I will analyze metrics that would be interesting for customers.
-So I will research "Fuel Efficiency and "Price."
+So I will research "Horse Power", "Fuel Efficiency and "Price."
-The vehicle class for our comparison is Sedan.
+We will make the vehicle comparison on Sedan's.

 Our Hypothesis is defined as follows:

-**Null Hypothesis:** There isn't any statistically significant difference in defined metrics between MechaCar and competition.
+**Null Hypothesis:** There isn't any significant statistical significant difference in defined metrics between MechaCar and competition.

-**Alternative Hypothesis:** There is a statistically significant difference in defined metrics between MecharCar and competition.
+**Alternative Hypothesis:** There is a significant statistical  difference in defined metrics between MecharCar and competition.

 The significance value defined for our study is _p value <= 0.05_.
 To perform the analysis, we are collecting Horsepower, Fuel Efficiency and Price data for all MechaCar competitors from the Sedan vehicle class.
 All the competitor data is grouped for our analysis.

-Then I will do t-tests on the data.
-Then if the p value is 0,05 or more minor, this will be an Alternative Hypothesis.
+Then we will do t-tests on the data.
+Then if the p value is 0,05 or  minor, this will be an Alternative Hypothesis.